SumoLogic/sumologic-kubernetes-fluentd/fluent-plugin-events/README.md

 watch_interval_seconds | 300 | Interval at which the watch thread gets recreated.
-deploy_namespace | "sumologic" | Namespace that the events plugin resources will be created in. kubernetes_url | nil | URL of the Kubernetes API. client_cert | nil | Path to the certificate file for the client. client_key | nil | Path to the private key file for the client. ca_file | nil | Path to the CA file.
+deploy_namespace | "sumologic" | Namespace that the events plugin resources will be created in. kubernetes_url | nil | URL of the Kubernetes API. keepalive | true | Defines whether HTTP connections to Kubernetes API server should be persistent client_cert | nil | Path to the certificate file for the client. client_key | nil | Path to the private key file for the client. ca_file | nil | Path to the CA file.